gogoneriel/nerite/README.md

 #### Remove Managers

-Remove Managers may withdraw collateral or draw new BOLD debt.
+Remove Managers may withdraw collateral or draw new USDN debt.

 - Only the designated Remove manager, if any, and the Trove owner, are allowed
 - A receiver address may be chosen which can be different from the Remove Manager and Trove owner.
-The receiver receives the collateral and BOLD drawn by the Remove Manager.
+The receiver receives the collateral and USDN drawn by the Remove Manager.
 - By default, a Trove has no Remove Manager - it must be explicitly set by the Trove owner upon opening or at a later point.
  - The receiver address can never be zero.